asmmhossain/port19/index.md

 ### Graphical analysis in R

 - Graphical analysis in R is done by calling a series of graphics functions.
-- These functions produce either a complete plot, or
+- These functions produce either:
+    - a complete plot, or
     - adds some output to an existing plot.
-- R graphics follows a **painter's model**
+- R graphics follows a **painter's model**.
-- Sophisticated packages are developed: `ggplot2`, `Lattice`, `Leaflet`
+- Sophisticated packages are developed *e.g.* `ggplot2`.

 ---